JanuszHain/flutter_generic_function_error/README.md

-# Flutter generic type problem
+# Dart generic type problem

 Showcase of error using generic type in function.
 It is needed to pass the type function further to make it working.